xuerff/picturama/DEVELOP.md

 **Hint:** In order check what is packed, add a `"asar": false` to the `build`-Object of `package.json`, then run `yarn run package-dir` and check the folder `dist-package/mac/Picturama.app/Contents/Resources/app`

-Cross-build linux package on Mac OS or Windows:
+Cross-build linux package on macOS or Windows:

   1. Run docker container: